Webdev-DavidM/photosnap-gatsby_contentful/README.md

 - There are several animations including a moving arrow and gradient.
 - On the pricing page the user can select each plan and also the cost monthly and annually.
-- Full responsive, on mobile the menu become a drop down menu with a modal.
+- Full responsive, on mobile the menu become a drop down menu with a modal background behind

 ## Screenshot